 What documentation is required to register a DBA in Delaware?

 To register a DBA in Delaware, you need to provide the legal name and address of the entity, the proposed trade name, names and addresses of ownership, date of formation, and nature of business.
-Additional documentation such as a Certificate of Good Standing from the Delaware Division of Corporations may be required for entities not actively transacting business in Delaware.
+Additionally, any LLC or Corporation entity that is not actively transacting business in Delaware will be required to provide a Certificate of Good Standing from the Delaware Division of Corporations and may be required to provide other additional documentation.

 What changes does the online process bring to Delaware’s DBA application?